Seravo/docs/_posts/2015-10-15-wppalvelu-plugin.md

 ### Enables login to wp-admin with a secure SSL client certificate

-This helps admins and clients who have multiple sites in Seravo.
+This helps the admins and clients who have multiple sites in Seravo.
 If you have multiple sites in Seravo, you can request a personal SSL-certificate from our [admins](mailto:wordpress@seravo.com).

 ### List all domains associated with your account